Idea2Plan: Exploring AI-Powered Research Planning: Introduction

 Despite its importance, AI-powered research planning has been underexplored.
 Recent works focus on other research stages such as idea generation~\citep{SciMON,SciAgents,ResearchAgent,llm_novel_idea}, literature review~\citep{auto_survey}, and experiment execution~\citep{PaperBench,Curie,CodeScientist,paper2code}.
 Previous work treats research planning as an intermediate step without explicit evaluation~\citep{CodeScientist} or evaluates research plans based only on simple traits such as clarity and novelty~\citep{MLR-Bench}.

 We make the evaluation of AI’s ability for research planning our primary objective.
 We start our investigation by formulating the \emph{Idea2Plan} task, where the input is a research idea, and the AI agent is asked to generate a \emph{research plan}, a structured output that serves as a roadmap for executing a project.
 A research plan typically includes objectives, prior work, methodology, and evaluation design~\citep{weber2008developing,Sudheesh2016}.
-Since we focus on planning for scientific research in the field of AI, we instantiate our research plans' structure based on common AI paper conventions: Introduction, Key Literature, Methods, Initial Experimental Design, and Resources/Compliance/Ethical Considerations.
+For AI research specifically, we instantiate our research plans' structure based on common AI paper conventions: Introduction, Key Literature, Methods, Initial Experimental Design, and Resources/Compliance/Ethical Considerations.
 We hypothesize that this format mirrors how AI researchers articulate and reason about research plans.

 Evaluating such plans is challenging for two major reasons.
 First, data contamination threatens validity, because an LLM may have already encountered the idea (for instance through a published paper), in which case its output reflects the LLM's memorization about the research idea rather than genuine research planning ability~\citep{carlini2021extracting, carlini2022quantifying}.
 To mitigate this, we build an evaluation framework that extracts research ideas from AI papers that are published \emph{after} LLMs' data cutoff dates.
+Our design allows re-running the same pipeline after future model updates, producing new evaluation datasets that remain contamination-free.
 Second, multiple plans can be equally valid for the same idea; for example, two sound plans may select different yet comparable datasets, yielding distinct but acceptable designs.
 We address this by constructing a dedicated grading rubric for each research idea.
 The questions in the rubric test the common desiderata that any valid plan for that idea should meet.